larry-oj/larry-oj/README.md

 # Hello!
-I am a Junior .NET Developer
+I am a .NET Developer from SAM.Coach

 I am a responsible and accountable developer, eager to learn, improve and put my knowledge and skills to good use.